kajstrom/calorie-counter/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application, run (in separate consoles):

     lein run
+    lein figwheel

 ## License